dougeby/IntuneDocs/intune-azure/manage-devices/device-inventory.md

 ---
 # required metadata

-title: View Intune device inventory
+title: View Intune device inventory | Microsoft Docs
 titleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn how to view the devices you manage with Intune, and understand their hardware and installed apps."
 keywords: